MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **db_size_megabytes** - tracks the size of the core data database rounded to the nearest 25 megabytes and with a maximum megabyte of 500

-- **db_wal_size_megabytes** - tracks the size of the core data database when the main store file is untouched rounded to the nearest 1 megabytes and with a maximum megabyte of 10
+- **db_wal_size_megabytes** - tracks the size of the core data database when the main store file is untouched rounded to the nearest 1 megabyte and with a maximum megabyte of 10

 - **free_space_megabytes** - tracks the free space available in buckets 10, 100, 1000, 10,000, and then 100,000.